-Classroom and Clinical Monitoring
+Classroom, Lab, and Clinical Monitoring

-A student who is not making satisfactory progress toward specific classroom, lab, and/or clinical outcomes, may be placed on monitoring at any point during their program of study.
+A student who is not making satisfactory progress toward specific classroom, lab and/or clinical outcomes may be placed on monitoring at any point during their program of study.
 The duration will be determined by the Program Director.

-- Classroom monitoring will occur when a student falls below the 3.0 GPA minimum. - Classroom monitoring may occur when student behaviors are not conducive to classroom outcomes and student success. - Lab or clinical monitoring may occur when student behaviors lead to a negative outcome or injury (incident) or when skills, behaviors and actions are not conducive to course outcomes and success. - Failure to attain an AB (90%) or better in a required education course (OMPT Fellowship only) - Failure to meet the terms of classroom/lab/ clinical monitoring will result in probationary status. - Each situation is evaluated on a case-bycase basis.
+- Classroom monitoring may occur when student behaviors are not conducive to classroom outcomes and student success. - Lab or clinical monitoring may occur when student behaviors lead to a negative outcome or injury (incident) or when skills, behaviors and actions are not conducive to course outcomes and success. - Refer to the medication calculation policy for students who are unsuccessful on the medication calculation tests.

+Failure to meet the terms of classroom/lab/ clinical monitoring will result in probationary status.
+Each situation is evaluated on a case-by-case basis.